-Working in the creative industry, you rely heavily on your IT infrastructure and technology on a daily basis.
-You leverage your technology to help you provide a high level of service to your clients.
+Agencies in the creative sector rely heavily on IT infrastructure and technology on a daily basis.
+You need to leverage technology to provide a high level of service to your clients.

-Listed below are four main areas of your office technology that organizations in the creative industry often have problems with but they rely heavily on.
+Listed below are the four main areas of office technology that creative agencies rely heavily on but have problems with.
 These are four areas that need to be up to date and dependable in order for you to succeed.

-Firstly, you need Internet for your internal and external communication.
-The easiest way to connect with your clients is through the Internet, whether it be email or a web call.
+Firstly, you need Internet for your communication, both internal and external.
+The easiest way to connect with your clients is through the Internet, whether by email, a chat on your website, or a video call.
 Meanwhile, you and your organization use the Internet on a daily basis to get your work done and for your remote services.
-The Internet is used for your marketing, advertising and to gather ongoing information.
+You use the Internet for your marketing, advertising and to gather ongoing information.

-This step may seem simple but Wi-Fi can get complicated.
-Especially when it is set up but being slow or difficult to connect to.
+This step may seem simple but Wi-Fi can get complicated, especially if it’s slow or difficult to connect to.
 Organizations have different operating systems, types of devices, firewalls and guest networks which all have an impact on your business Wi-Fi.
 At SupportMyMac, our technicians use the Ekahau Wi-Fi Site Planner to understand your Wi-Fi coverage, your access points and anything that may be interfering with the connection.

 Keep reading to see what else your Wi-Fi connection will be used for.

 Creative organizations have a variety of files that they need to keep organized and have access too.
 This can include things like multiple versions of photos, large vector drawings, audio files and videos.
 Keeping every version of these files is important to the creative and development process.
 Therefore, there is a high demand for accessible storage space.